 - Remove the meat and potatoes from the roasting tin and keep warm.
 Mix the remaining marinade with the cornflour and add to the roasting tin.
 Bring to boil while stirring until smooth and thickened.

-- Carve the lamb neatly, arrange onto a serving platter surround by the potatoes and strain the sauce over the meat.
-Sprinkle with parsley.
+- Carve the lamb neatly, arrange on a serving platter and garnish with parlsey.

 6 – 8 servings.

-If preferred, add partly cooked vegtables e.g. baby carrots, baby marrows, patty pan squash, celery, brinjals, or picklings onions to the roasting tin together with the potatoes.
+If preferred, add partly cooked vegetables e.g. baby carrots, baby marrows, patty pan squash, celery, brinjals, or pickling onions to the roasting tin together with the potatoes.